 What is VSAT?

-VSAT means Very Small Aperture Terminal, VSAT is a technology used to define a two-way-satellite communications.
-VSAT system use small dish antennas that varies from 75 cm to 2.4 meters in diameter.
-VSAT terminal access satellites in orbit, to transfer data from one earth station to another or to access the Internet (two-way satellite Internet).
+VSAT means Very Small Aperture Terminal.
+VSAT is a technology used to define two-way-satellite communications.
+VSAT systems use small dish antennas that vary from 75 cm to 2.4 meters in diameter.
+VSAT terminals access satellites in orbit, to transfer data from one earth station to another or to access the Internet (two-way satellite Internet).
 The VSAT network is managed by the HUB (mater Earth station).

-VSAT systems are commonly used to transmit narrowband data for applications such a telemetry (SCADA), point-of-sale transactions such as credit cards, Internet access, voice-ver-IP, bank transactions between head quarters and branches and any IP application.
+VSAT systems are commonly used to transmit narrowband data for applications such as telemetry (SCADA), point-of-sale transactions such as credit cards, Internet access, voice-ver-IP, bank transactions between headquarters and branches and any IP application.

 Satellites provide today's businesses with a flexible, universal, reliable and quickly deployable means to address a wide range of communications needs.
 Use this guide to find out why and how companies from a variety of industries use satellite-based solutions to advance their businesses.